 The limit() method allows the developer to limit the number of elements to be extracted from a stream.

 It is useful in that application where the user wishes to process only the initial elements that occur in the stream.

 Here we have seen that we can use stream API operations on a collection of elements or Arrays.

 And we can get our desired result as we want.

 Specific points to note

-So finally stream API is the API that is introduced in java 1.8 to ease the outsource java development effort and get the desired result while dealing with a collection of elements and get the desired result with less effort and time.
+So finally, stream API is the API that is introduced in java 1.8 to ease the outsourcing java development effort and get the desired result while dealing with a collection of elements, and get the desired result with less effort and time.